Photo by Geralt on Pixabay.

 5. Staying Motivated and Focused as an Independent Consultant

 Finally, staying motivated and focused is critical to your success as an independent consultant.
 This involves setting goals, creating a routine, and staying organized.
-You should also prioritize self-care, such as exercise, healthy eating, and taking breaks to avoid burnout.
+So, you should also prioritize self-care, such as exercise, healthy eating, and taking breaks to avoid burnout.

 Conclusion